How to Launch a Successful BYOD Policy for State & Local Government

-- Clearly define BYOD policies and obtain strategic buy-ins from officials who champion the changing culture.
-Well defined and consistently communicated rules and expectations ensure workers and their managers engage BYOD programs with security and technology limitations in mind.
+- Clearly define you BYOD policy and obtain strategic buy-ins from officials who champion the changing culture.
+Well-defined and consistently communicated rules and expectations ensure workers and their managers engage BYOD programs with security and technology limitations in mind.

-- Automate device enablement and security whenever possible.
-Obtain resources specific to mobile device and application management and security.
-This includes tools and systems that grant IT leaders visibility into the expanding IT ecosystem and control over endpoint security to protect technology housing government information.
+- Automate device security whenever possible by obtaining resources specific to mobile device and application management and security.
+This includes tools and systems that grant government IT leaders visibility into endpoint security to protect technology housing mission-critical information.

-While these tactics have proven valuable as municipalities embrace BYOD programs, each state and local government organization needs to define the limits of what they can securely support.
-Since about 70% of connected IoT devices lack fundamental security safeguards, cybercriminals are gaining additional intrusion vectors.
-Finding trusted advisors to align technology trends and security capabilities to specific agency missions is critical to successfully planning and deploying a bring your own device policy.
+Each state and local government organization needs to define the limits of what they can securely support within their BYOD policy.
+IoT-connected devices that don’t have proper security features create additional intrusion vectors for cybercriminals.
+Finding trusted advisors to align technology trends and security capabilities to specific agency missions is critical to successfully planning and deploying a BYOD policy.

-While it is widely recognized that the most important asset of any organization is its people, it is also true that those same employees and staff are commonly attacked entry points.
-The federal government spends about $1.2 billion annually on about 1.5 million mobile devices and associated services.
-As mobile device adoption also increases in the public sector, platform management and policies become every bit as important as firewalls and secure networks.
+While it’s widely recognized that the most important asset of any organization is its people, it’s also true that those same employees and staff are commonly attacked entry points.
+As mobile device adoption increases in the public sector, platform management and policies become every bit as important as firewalls and secure networks.

-High-profile data breaches are increasingly common, costing an average of $4 million in damages, putting IT infrastructure under intense (often political) scrutiny.
-With the number of break-ins and the damage they cause on the rise, IT departments are forced to perform a high-risk balancing act: driving more data, accessibility and capability while mitigating their agencies' or constituents' vulnerability.
+According to IBM, high-profile data breaches are increasingly common, costing an average of $4 million in damages, putting IT infrastructure under intense (often political) scrutiny.
+With the number of break-ins and the damage they cause on the rise, government IT departments are forced to perform a high-risk balancing act: driving more data, accessibility and capability while mitigating their agencies' or constituents' vulnerability.

-A survey of IT security specialists in the United States in 2016 uncovered that 56% of respondents believed BYOD device practices were at the heart of endpoint security breaches.
+As shown in Figure 1, 56% of IT security specialists in the United States believed BYOD device practices were at the heart of endpoint security breaches in 2016.

-Inevitably, BYOD and mobile networking will expose state and local governments to new security breaches.
+Although efficient, a BYOD policy may expose state and local governments to security breaches.
 IT managers delivering new mobile devices must plan to mitigate increasing risks of data theft, fraud, insider threats and privacy breaches.
-Unfortunately, such security plans negatively impact agility and increase maintenance burdens and IT costs, adding another layer to the existing challenges of IT services.
+Unfortunately, such security plans negatively impact agility and increase maintenance burdens and IT costs, adding another layer to the existing challenges of government IT services.

 With mobile devices, security concerns expand beyond pure data management to device management.
-IT leaders must ask, "How do we secure mobile devices so that if someone leaves their device at a restaurant or friend's house or coffee shop, that device's information and network access is not compromised?"
+In order to succeed, government IT leaders must ask, "How do we secure mobile devices so that if someone leaves their device at a restaurant or friend's house or coffee shop, that device's information and network access is not compromised?"

 Here again, an understanding of the missions served by state and local government IT teams requires a holistic and comprehensive security mentality that spans far beyond the firewalls of the network.
 Device risk management must peer back to the hardware vendors of such devices, as well as forward to their deployment for a mobile workforce and constituency.